 Walking meditations are a great way to train oneself to move with awareness and consideration, and will help to reconcile the dualities of work and rest.
 ‘If we train ourselves in this way, we will better prepare ourselves for the countless journeys that life will lead us on: to stay on track and not lose sight of the destination, yet enjoy the sights and sounds that we encounter along the way, that serve only to enrich the experience,’ Akshai says.

 The Awakening Wellness Walks that we run from our Bamford Wellness Spa in the Cotswolds are a wonderful way to experience a walking meditation.
 Guided by our resident yogis, you are invited to actively meditate whilst you soak in the sights and delights of Daylesford Organic Farm.
 The fresh air of the countryside will fuel you as you walk, raising the pranic energy moving through the body and mind.
 By becoming in sync with the outer world, the inner world automatically starts experiencing peace.

 Our walks are inspired by the central tenet of Active Meditation: that movement and mindfulness can co-exist.
 Life is best enjoyed in the present moment.
 While we walk, while we breathe, every second, we can meditate.

-Our Awakening Wellness Walks take place at our Costwolds spa every Friday and Saturday in the morning and evening.
+Our Awakening Wellness Walks take place at our Costwolds spa every weekend.
 Learn more and book your place.